The Naked Gun

-The Naked Gun, based on the TV show known as Police Squad!, is a media franchise consisting of American crime spoof-slapstick comedy films, created by the comedy filmmaking trio Zucker, Abrahams and Zucker.
+The Naked Gun is a media franchise based on the TV show Police Squad!, consisting of American crime spoof-slapstick comedy films, created by the comedy filmmaking trio Zucker, Abrahams and Zucker.
 It includes one television series, four theatrical films and a video game.
 The series centers on a bumbling police detective who solves criminal cases in comical fashion.
-Leslie Nielsen stars in the television series and the first three films as the protagonist Detective Sergeant Frank Drebin; a fourth film starring Liam Neeson as Frank Drebin Jr. was released in 2025.
+Leslie Nielsen stars in the television series and the first three films as the protagonist Detective Lieutenant Frank Drebin; a fourth film starring Liam Neeson as Frank Drebin Jr. was released in 2025.
 Critics have praised the TV series and the films, all four of which have been financially successful.

 Television

 Police Squad!
 (1982)

-Police Squad is an American crime parody television series that was broadcast on ABC in 1982.
+Police Squad! is an American crime parody television series that was broadcast on ABC in 1982.
 The series starred Leslie Nielsen as Franklin "Frank" Drebin, and was co-created and written by David Zucker, Jim Abrahams, and Jerry Zucker.
 Parodying police procedurals, the series featured the use of sight gags, wordplay and non sequiturs.
 Although the show was canceled after six episodes, it was later followed by the successful Naked Gun film series, and in 2013 TV Guide ranked it #7 on its list of 60 shows that were "Cancelled Too Soon".